-They remarked on how the BID had bejod bring more people to visit and to enjoy shopping and the atmosphere created.
-The approach to recycling was commended, and the judges were and horthroutine, including the wilde variety of plants used and the variety of fruit and veg enjoyed by a wide range of people.
-The judges also felt Thacka Beck Nature Reserve was a "gem and a delight to visit."
-The bestecepters story was of high inter-
+They remarked on how the BID had helped bring more people to visit and to enjoy shopping and the almosphere created.
+The approach to recycling was commended, and the judges were also impressed by the overall quality of horticulture, including the wide reaches the property of the control of

-Community gardeners who worked hard at Penrith railway station were congratulated and changes in Great Dockray were commended, driven by skill to make things happen and ring people on beard."
-Other memres of the community also impressed use judges, including Laura Fossi and the work in her own garden; and the work in her own garden; being work in the people of Driver and Laggie Neales; and the polytunnel rogramme, managed by Malcolm arruthers.
+Community gardeners who work hard at Penrith railway station we congratulated and changes in Gre Dockray were commended, driven Louise Armstrong, who they felt 'h a skill to make things happen and bring people on board.
+"Other members of the community also impresses the judges, including Laura Fossi and the work in her own garden SI Catherine's Catholic Primary School, with the help of Dave and Maggie Neale; and the polytumei programme, managed by Malcolm Carruthers.

+Carruners.

-Darren Share, chairman of the RH Britain in Bloom judging panel, said "Congratulations to all of this year" UK finalists.
-It's incredibly humblin to hear about the huge efforts they'v invested in making our villages, town and cities greener places to live, wor and plastic waste and more communities are galvanising people around these issues to bring about positive change."
-Finalists are judged not only on their floral displays but environmenal and community efforts.
-Each was visited by a pair of RHS judges over a fortnight from the end of July.
-The Cumbrians collected their awards from Baroness Floella Benjamin, RHS vice president, at a ceremony held at the RHS Lindley Hall, London.
+Darren Share, chairman of the RHS Britain in Bloom judging panel, said:

+"Congratulations to all of this year's

+UK finalists.
+It's incredibly humbling

+to hear about the huge efforts they've

+invested in making our villages, towns

+and cities greener places to live, work

+"This makes a tremendous difference locally but has a wider impact oo.
+Gardeners are increasingly having to respond to the changing climate, declining pollinator numbers and plastic waste and more communities are galvanising people around these issues to bring about positive change."

+Finalists are judged not only or heir floral displays but environmen al and community efforts.
+Each was isited by a pair of RHS judges over fortnight from the end of July.
+The Jumbrians collected their awards rom Baroness Floella Benjamin RHS vice president, at a ceremony

-GREEN FINGERS: Community gardener Louise Armstrong and Penrith Town Council deputy mayor Scott Jackson at the Britain in Bloom Finals, receiving Penrith's Gold Award from Floella Benjamin, RHS ambassador for communities and young people.
+GREEN FINGERS: Community gardener Louise Armstrong and Penrith Town Council deputy mayor Scott Jackson at the Britain in Bloom Finals, receiving Penrith's Gold Award from Floella Benjamin